mlte-team/a2it/framework/appendix/appendix_IMT_s1.md

 # A2IT Appendix
-# Section 1: Machine Learning Checklist
+# IMT Section 1: Machine Learning Checklist

 This section displays examples of approaches to a machine learning pipeline, as well as links to further resources that may be helpful as you train and tweak your model.